-Finally, Figure 14 shows using our approach to generate an in-photograph visualization of building modifications.
-Figure 14a contains an original photograph.
-In Figure 14b, we use our system to build a new model.
-Since during the initial model creation process, our system determined the pose of the camera via the optimization, we can re-project the new model onto one of the original images (Figure 14c) and obtain a glimpse of the modified building in place.
-While this use of our system does not work for all photographs and does not account for large occlusion changes, it provides a powerful, yet simple to use tool.
+Finally, Fig. 14 shows the use of our approach to generate an in-photograph visualization of building modifications.
+Fig. 14a contains an original photograph.
+In Fig. 14b, we use our system to build a new model.
+Since, during the initial model creation process, our system determined the pose of the camera via the optimization, we can reproject the new model onto one of the original images (Fig. 14c) and obtain a glimpse of the modified building in place.
+Although this use of our system does not work for all photographs and does not account for large occlusion changes, it provides a powerful, yet simple to use tool.